vishalvishw10/facebook-friend-autocomplete/README.md

 ## Running the Demo

 Logging in with Facebook can only work on one domain per app.
-I set up the app to run on `http://localhost:8000`, so inorder to view the demo, you'll have to serve the page locally on port 8000.
+I set up the app to run on `http://localhost:8000`, so in order to view the demo, you'll have to serve the page locally on port 8000.
 To do that, open your terminal and cd into the directory and run: (requires python to be installed)

     python -m SimpleHTTPServer